 Your lawn will require some essential nutrients in Spring that can be purchased as granular or liquid lawn fertiliser from garden centres.
 Do not over apply the feed as you can damage the grass or make grow too fast, leading to a lot of mowing and a less dense lawn.
-Please note that Lawn Tiger’s fertiliser products are longer lasting professional grade and not available in garden centres.
+Please note that Lawn Tiger’s fertiliser products are longer lasting (typically 3-4 month controlled release) professional grade and not available in garden centres.
 We also ensure the correct amount of fertiliser is placed on your lawn.
 Remember too that feeding and weeding your lawn is a year round requirement to ensure you lawn stay health and looks great.

-Moss & Weeds
+Moss & Weeds in your lawn

 Patches & Bare Areas

 Cutting your grass too short, shade, animal urine, insects or lack of water are some causes of patches.
 They are usually cured over time by aerating the soil, fertilising and regularly watering.
 Alternatively, replace the areas with new grass seed or turf.
 Grass will struggle in shady areas, so consider cutting back overhanging vegetation or using shade tolerant seed or turf to replace the patchy lawn areas.

 Spring is a good time to put down grass seed over your existing lawn, to thicken it up.
 Seeding can also be used where a lawn has bare/dry patches.
 Seed requires good soil contact, warmth (8oC+) and constant moisture for at least 24 days to have a chance of germinating.
 Water daily in morning or late evening.
 Adjust water with any rainfall you may get this time of year.